 No – I didn’t .
 The oats just turned out that way.
 Amazing.
 See how much soaking your grains can change the grains themselves?

 Don’t know about soaking grains?
 I never had heard of this until a few years ago and I didn’t really understand.
 The basic reason is that grains (and especially oats) contain phytic acid and other anti-nutrients that make digestion difficult.
-You can read more about this in my post on how to soak grains.
+You can read more about this in my post on how and why to soak grains.

-Well, we like this recipe both ways, but I personally think the cake version is a bit nicer.
+We like this recipe both ways, but I personally think the cake version is a bit nicer.

 Baked Oatmeal (or Oatmeal Cake) (dairy, egg, gluten and sugar-free options)